trust-mfn-berlin/animals-as-objects/vault/netlify/datapolicy_en.md

 The stored data is used exclusively for the purpose of identification and tracking of unauthorised access attempts or access to the web server as well as for general statistical evaluations (with on-premise Matomo, see 5.3 Web Analytics).
 No profiles of individual users will be generated.
 Log files are deleted after 14 days.

-In addition, fully anonymized data on consecutively visited pages is used to display a user’s own personal history during one browsing session.
+In addition, fully anonymised data on consecutively visited pages is used to display a user’s own personal history during one browsing session.
 They are also used to weigh the strength of connections between internally linked subpages, displaying them on the website (see 5.4 User routes).
 The personal data of individuals concerned is processed within the scope of contract processing in accordance with GDPR Art.
 28 by Trust/Arthur Baer, Kluckstr.
-25, 10785 Berlin, Germany, or authorized sub-contractors.
+25, 10785 Berlin, Germany, or authorised sub-contractors.

 ### 5.2 Cookies